epmatsw/cfb-bigflair/README.md

 7. Open up Custom.css using Notepad.
 8. Paste the text you copied from userContent.css and save.
 9. Close Chrome.
 10. Open Chrome.
-You should now see the new styles.
+You should now see the new flair.